pallets/flask/docs/deploying/uwsgi.rst

 application (without extension). ``app`` is the callable inside of your application (usually the line reads ``app = Flask(__name__)``.

+If you want to deploy your flask application inside of a virtual environment, you need to also add ``--virtualenv /path/to/virtual/environment``.
+You might also need to add ``--plugin python`` or ``--plugin python3`` depending on which python version you use for your project.

 Configuring nginx
 -----------------